danomatika/ofxLua/README.md

 ofxLua is an Open Frameworks addon for running a Lua embedded scripting interpreter within an OpenFrameworks application.
 Using the luabind library, C++ functions and classes can be bound to the lua api allowing them to be called within a lua script.
 This is useful in separating the upper level logic from the lower level application and is utilized in numerous video games and applications.

+In addition, ofxLua provides bindings for the OpenFrameworks API.

 [Lua](http://www.lua.org/) combines simple procedural syntax with powerful data description constructs based on associative arrays and extensible semantics.
 Lua is dynamically typed, runs by interpreting bytecode for a register-based virtual machine, and has automatic memory management with incremental garbage collection, making it ideal for configuration, scripting, and rapid prototyping.

 [Luabind](http://www.rasterbar.com/products/luabind.html) is a library that helps you create bindings between C++ and Lua.
 It has the ability to expose functions and classes, written in C++, to Lua.
 It will also supply the functionality to define classes in lua and let them derive from other lua classes or C++ classes.
 Lua classes can override virtual functions from their C++ baseclasses.

-[OpenFrameworks](http://www.openframeworks.cc/) is a cross platform open source toolkit for creative coding in C++
+[OpenFrameworks](http://www.openframeworks.cc) is a cross platform open source toolkit for creative coding in C++

 Build Requirements
 ------------------